IbrahimExe/Raylib_Snake/README.md

 - Moreover, the introduction to and attempt at the implementation of a pathfinding algorithm was challenging, but fun to do, allowing me to see why they are so important not only in games but in other applications as well!

+## Educational Takeaways:
 - Although implemented, it's not perfect, therefore in terms of improvements, I hope to make it smoother to the point where the player is able to understand that they've moved to the fruit better.

+- Animation improvements through the change of color or speed when the power-up is picked up would help as well.

+- A major issue I wasnt able to fix was that when the snake collects the power-up, and has to go through it's own body to get to the next fruit, it dissapears and ends the game, I belive this it to do with the checking of where the snakes body is vs where it will be.

 - Maybe even implement another algorithm, such as A* to improve the power-up.